AMPIYACU CROSSING EXPEDITION

-This expedition will take travelers to explore several interesting jungle locations in the Ampiyacu-Apayacu territory, including quick stops at some of the surrounding remote villages to identify the older traditional men and women from different ethnic groups who are still present in the area as the truth keepers and guardians of their now titled assigned lands.
-We'll try to search and find for some of the last of the old generations who still alive and the only ones keeping fresh in their memory their past life and the unforgettable moments lived during their first contact with modern civilizations.
-If time allows we will stay with a family on voluntary isolation to share ancient customs and traditions.
+Ampiyacu Crossing Expedition 20 to 40 Days; This expedition will take travelers to explore and cross several interesting jungle locations in the Ampiyacu-Apayacu territory, including quick stops at some of the surrounding remote villages to identify the older traditional men and women from different ethnic groups who are still present in the area as the truth keepers and guardians of their now titled assigned lands.
+We'll try to search and find for some of the last of the old generations who are still alive and the only ones keeping fresh in their memory their past life and the unforgettable moments lived during their first contact with modern civilizations.
+If time allows we will stay with a family in voluntary isolation to share ancient customs and traditions.

-As a quick note; this is one of the jungle territories (The Apampiyacu-Apayacu Regional Conservation Area) as well as (The Yaguas National Park) who are connected to each other, and that are now considered/recognized as "National Protected Areas", where the ethnic groups described below went through slavery and suffered from illegal atrocities during the rubber boom largely between 1879 and 1912.
+As a quick note; (The Apampiyacu-Apayacu Regional Conservation Area) is one of few Amazonian territories with lots of untouched jungle and stories to tell in the present time same as (The Yaguas National Park) which are two that are connected with each other, both now considered and recognized as "National Protected Areas", territories that are also near the borders of Colombia and Brazil, where the ethnic groups described below (Bora, Huitoto, Ocaina, Yagua, and others extinct) went through a large period of slavery and inhuman atrocities during the exploitation of rubber in Amazonia between 1879 and 1912.

-Just keep in mind, that the longer your availability, the more extensive and intensive your experience will be, and the more you extend and intensify your experience, the more remote, isolated, challenging and strenuous will be our journey.
-We'll be available, and always ready to adjust to your demands.
+Just keep in mind, that the longer your availability, the more extensive and intensive your experience will be, and the more you extend and intensify your experience, the more remote, isolated, challenging and interesting your journey will get.

-The Ampiyacu-Apayacu Regional Conservation Area (ACRAA): is a protected area in Peru.
-It was created on December 23, 2010, by D.S.
-No. 024-2010-MINAM and covers an area of 434,129.54 hectares in the provinces of Maynas and Ramón Castilla, in the Loreto region.
+The Ampiyacu-Apayacu Regional Conservation Area (ACRAA); is a protected area in Peru, and covers an area of 434,129.54 hectares in the provinces of Maynas and Ramón Castilla, in the Loreto region.

-The area protects the Amazonian lowland forests to the north of the Amazon River, which guarantees sustainable access and the upper parts of the Ampiyacu and Apayacu basins are sources of water that maintain aquatic fauna, the main source of food for 16 native communities that inhabit in these basins.
+Another important feature of this new ACR is that the upper parts of the Ampiyacu and Apayacu basins are a permanent source of water to maintain the habitat of aquatic fauna, which constitutes the main source of food resources for the 16 native communities settled in its basins.

 ETHNIC GROUPS IN THIS TERRITORY: